jerb82/oopfinal/review.md

 ### Application Programming Interface

 - Large-scale mechanism for *separation of concerns* (need to add more, there wasn't much in the slides)

+**Good APIs**
+- Low complexity
+- High degree of safety
+- Flexible enough
+- Efficient enough

 ## PIMPL